 Images of internal body structures may be taken with: Chest x-rayUltrasoundCT angiographyMRI scanVenography

-As part of your treatment, you may need to make lifestyle changes.
-Some of these may include: Avoid activity that causes painPractice good postureAvoid repetitive motionChange your workstation layoutIf you are overweight, talk to your doctor about how you can lose weightExercise regularly to improve strength, flexibility and range of motion
+As part of your treatment, you may need to make lifestyle changes: Avoid activity that causes painPractice good postureAvoid repetitive motionChange your workstation layoutIf you are overweight, talk to your doctor about how you can lose weightExercise regularly to improve strength, flexibility, and range of motion

 If other treatments fail, your doctor may recommend surgery.
 The goal of surgery is to move or remove the source of the compression.
 In some people, this may involve removing part or all of the first rib to make more room for the nerves and blood vessels.